Skip to main content

 Common mistakes

-• Overloading prompts with durable rules instead of moving them into AGENTS.md or a skill.
-If you keep repeating the same instruction, it should live in a file.
+• Overloading prompts with durable rules.
+Move them into AGENTS.md or a skill.

 • Not telling the agent how to verify its work.
-Include build, test, and lint commands in your AGENTS.md so the agent can check itself.
-Without verification steps, the agent guesses when it’s done.
+Include build, test, and lint commands in AGENTS.md.

 • Skipping planning on complex tasks.
-For multi-step or cross-component changes, ask Ona to plan before building.
-Jumping straight to implementation leads to rework.
+For multi-step changes, ask Ona to plan first.

-• Using one environment for multiple unrelated tasks.
+• Using one environment for multiple tasks.
 Strive for one environment per task.
-Mixing tasks in a single environment creates file conflicts and makes rollback harder.

 • Micro-adjusting through the agent.
-Sometimes opening VS Code and moving that line is faster.
+Open VS Code and move that line yourself.
 Follow the 90/10 rule.
-Let the agent handle the bulk, finish the details yourself.

 • Automating before the workflow is reliable.
-Turn a workflow into a skill first.
-Once it’s predictable, then make it an automation.
+Turn it into a skill first, then an automation.

 • Watching the agent step by step.
-Ona works autonomously.
-Start a task, work on something else, and come back to review the result.
-Use parallel tasks to stay productive while agents work.
+Start a task, work on something else, come back to review.
+Use parallel tasks.